 The sight makes me sick, but there's a part of me that wonders, If they like Indian things, why can't I?

 I think that's when I start to realize the blame doesn't rest with them, it rests with me.
 Their closed minds and prejudices are meaningless in this.
 I'm the only one responsible for my shame.

 The problem with remorse is that it comes after, when the wrong has been done and can't be made right.
 I feel it once too much is already lost.

 When I can't read the Hindi of my childhood journal entries, swirly loops of writing in a language that doesn't belong to me anymore, when my grandmother calls to speak to me in Marathi and I have to ask her to repeat herself, because the edges and corners and spice of her words sound foreign in my ears, then, I finally understand what I've done.

 This is the price of my shame.
 If I push my culture away for long enough, I might actually lose it.

+could find, and stole what he needed.
+He spent decades in jail and decades on the streets, but he would always return to his favorite spot in front of the church.

+From a window in her mother's office far above, a little girl watched.
+Safe as she was from the frigid air, she knew it well.
+Each day she looked out at a small black fence and an even smaller black man huddled against it.
+She looked closely and saw his feet, peeking through the gaping holes and ripped soles of his shoes.
+She wondered how Edward had gotten there.
+She wondered how she could help him.
+What she didn't realize, was that she already had, because for the first time in a long time, someone noticed him.
+Finally, the wind stopped blowing, the world opened its eyes, and the world saw Edward.

-Diwali is on this Thursday
+Diwali is on a

+Thursday this year.

 Mamma spends hours in the kitchen making my favorite snacks, most fried and dripping oil and carrying the promise of heart failure if overeaten.

 On the day of, I pack some chakli in a ziploc bag and bring it with me to school.
 I share the snack with my friends during lunch, and most of them love it.
 But the inevitable also happens, and someone tells me how strange my food looks.

 This time, I don't freeze up like I did all those years ago.
 I smile instead and tell her it tastes amazing.

 I feel a new kind of shame now.
 Not of my culture, but of myself.
 I'm trying to make everything right, but it's a slow process.

 Every once in awhile, I like to remind myself of the things I know, the things I'm made of.
 Summers spent on dirty rooftops.
 Music, beauty.
 Honey and spice.

 I add something else to the list eventually.
 Pride.

-Sandstorms at Delhi's Bazaar
+Sandstorms at Delhi's